PetrKryslUCSD/MeshSteward.jl/README.md

 ## Using

-The user can either use/import individual functions from MeshCore like so:
+The user can either use/import individual functions from `MeshSteward` like so:
 ```
 using MeshSteward: Mesh, attach!
 ```